Exeed VX

-The Exeed VX (code project M36T) is a mid-size crossover SUV made by Chery's premium subdivision Exeed, revealed in September 2020.
+The Exeed VX or Exeed Lanyue in China is a mid-size crossover SUV produced by Chery's premium brand Exeed.
+It was introduced in September 2020, following a concept car showcase in November 2019.

 Overview

 The Exeed VX was originally previewed by the Exeed VX Concept revealed during the 2019 Guangzhou Auto Show in November 2019.
 The concept previews a midsize crossover SUV significantly larger than the Exeed TX midsize crossover and features hidden door handles.

 The production version is near identical to the concept minus the hidden door handles, and was revealed during the 2020 Beijing Auto Show in September 2020 with sales to officially start in March 2021.
 The VX is positioned as the flagship SUV of the Exeed brand.

 As of early January 2021 the Exeed VX was announced with an additional Chinese name called the Lanyue (揽月).

 The dimensions of the Exeed VX measure 4970 mm/1940 mm/1795 mm (length/width/height), with a wheelbase of 2900 mm positioning it just above the Exeed TX.
 The Exeed VX can seat up to 7 people in 2+3+2 configuration.
 Prices start from 180,000 yuan.

+A plug-in hybrid version variant called the VX C-DM was introduced in 2025, with the first units rolling off the production line on 7 February and pre-orders opening later that month.
+It is 40 mm longer and slightly taller, but retains the standard version's styling and other specifications.